General Information

 Loss or Damage to Property

-Valuable items including – but not limited to – collectibles, electronics, or other personal items should not be brought to school.
-The school cannot be responsible for the safekeeping or replacement of personal items such as these.
+Valuable items, including–but not limited to–collectibles, electronics, or other personal items, should not be brought to school.
+The school is not responsible for the safekeeping or replacement of personal items such as these.

 Charges for Lost or Damaged Property.
 Students are given many items on a loan or rental basis.
 These become the responsibility of the student.
 The student will be charged for any items that he or she loses, damages, or destroys.

-Student Damage of Textbooks.
-While normal wear is expected, if a textbook is unnecessarily damaged or lost, the pupil must pay a fee for replacement or repair.
-This also applies to books or other materials taken from the Learning Center.
+Student Damage of Curricular Materials.
+While normal wear is expected, if any curricular materials are unnecessarily damaged or lost, students must pay a fee for replacement or repair.

 Student Damage of iPad and Accessories.
 Students will have two covered incidents of damage to the iPad and two covered incidents of damage for accessories (charging cable, charging brick, case, pencil).
 After those two incidents, students and parents will be responsible for the cost of repair or full device/accessory replacement.
 The district reserves the right to NOT cover the cost of any intentional damage to these items, regardless of the number of incidents of damage to the device/accessory.